Manage Knowledge-based (KBA) authenticators

 Delete KBA question and answer pairs

-This procedure describes how to delete one or more question-and-answer (Q&A) pairs from your knowledge-based authenticators (KBAs).
-Note the following:
+This procedure explains how to delete one or more question-and-answer (Q&A) pairs from a knowledge-based authenticator (KBA).
+Before you begin, note the following:

 Delete retained challenges

-A retained challenge is a set of questions that the user was prompted to answer but did not answer correctly.
-Users are forced to answer the same set of questions presented to them during a knowledge-based authentication (KBA) challenge until the time limit for answering those questions expires.
-The time limit is controlled by the Q&A Challenge Lifetime setting, and can be modified at any time.
-See Modify knowledge-based authentication settings for more information.
+A retained challenge is a set of KBA questions that a user did not answer correctly.
+The user must continue answering the same question set until the challenge time limit expires.
+This time limit is controlled by the Q&A Challenge Lifetime setting, which can be changed at any time.
+For more information, see Modify knowledge-based authentication settings.